tarwn/lessthandot-hugo/blogs/content/posts/2009-12-12-dynamics-server-connections-in-ssrs.md

   <img src="/wp-content/uploads/blogs/DataMgmt/results_scan.gif" alt="" title="" width="394" height="231" />
 </div>

 You can see how useful this can be to a DBA or even other groups in the IT department.
-The custom assembly doesn’t have to be restricted to a instance search.
+The custom assembly doesn't have to be restricted to a instance search.
 It can look for other software installations or other pieces of Active Directory that may interest administrators.
 There are many options available to the dynamic nature of starting a report path off this way.